Skip to main content

 • Fatigue

-Another risk of taking Accutane is that it raises the levels of triglycerides in the blood, which can cause pancreatitis.[4]
+Another risk of taking Accutane is that it raises the levels of fats such as triglycerides and cholestrerol in the blood, which can cause pancreatitis.[4]
 This is a painful and potentially life-threatening condition in which the pancreas becomes inflamed.
 The symptoms of pancreatitis include vomiting, abdominal pain, rapid heart rate, fever, fluid buildup, and low blood pressure.
 Excessive alcohol use can also cause pancreatitis, so the risk is compounded when you mix the two drugs.

 As a derivative of vitamin A, it’s best to avoid taking vitamin A supplements or vitamin supplements that contain vitamin A unless directed by your doctor.
 It’s important to discuss your medical history and any vitamins, supplements, and prescription or over-the-counter medications with your doctor to avoid potential interactions.